 Further absorption from any pounding is due to a firm midsole.
 The solid ankle support adds a deal of stability to the shoe.

 I very much like the look.
-My preference is nearly always black although the DLites have a load of color combinations to pick.
+My preference is nearly always black although the DLites have a load of color combinations to pick from.

 Skechers shoes have a range of many different classic and elegant designs.
 Plus, they’re friendly on the purse strings – nice.

-The Skechers DLite model would be suitable for heavier people but there is a similar Skechers model, the slip-on mule sneaker which we reviewed for overweight walkers.
+The Skechers DLite model would be suitable for heavier people but there is a similar Skechers model, the slip-on mule sneaker which we reviewed in an article on the best walking shoes overweight walkers.

 - Good value.